 Sis, if that’s important to you because you want to...

 Need changes that work because what you’ve tried hasn’t

 Wean off of medications and supplements

 Or want to prevent disease

-then accept that creating health and well-being requires certain information and the proper application of that information to your mind, body, and spirit.
+then accept that creating health and well-being requires certain information, in a certain order, and the proper application of that information to your mind, body, and spirit.

 To create a foundation from which to springboard into effective you-centered health care, here are a few of my favorite resources.
-I find them helpful because they use normal, laypeople’s language in explaining health and wellness to my patients - if that isn’t empowering enough!
+I find them helpful because they use normal, laypeople’s language in explaining health and wellness - as if that isn’t empowering enough!

 Lara Briden N.D. - The Period Repair Book